shasso2s/DatenAnalyse/README.md

 # Team members:
 Salima Hassouni
 zakaria mkassi
 majid saad Edine

 # The imbalanced class problem
 As we have already seen in one of the statistics shown above, the data set is imbalanced: Class 0 is the majority class containing around 2.5 times more patches than minority class 1.
 This phenomenon is common in medical data where infected classes typically tend to be smaller than their healthy counterparts.
 This class imbalance is problematic because during training the healthy class is learned much better than the infected one resulting in a one-way optimization and biased conclusions.
 For this very reason, we will augment class 1 later on.

+# Model:
+we are using 2 models :
+1)  vGG16 as Features extractors and xgboost as classifier
+2)  CNN
+3)
+# Data split for 1 model
+1) 80% training
+2) 20% testin
+3)
+# data split for the sesond model:
+1)60% training
+2) 40% validation and testing